These fun vegan St. Patrick’s Day recipes (traditional Irish meals and tasty green colored foods) are the perfect way to celebrate this March.

 How can you make Jameson Irish Whisky into a celebratory St. Patrick’s Day green cocktail?
 Easy!
 Get some Smirnoff Sour Apple Vodka, elderflower tonic water, a few green apple slices and serve.
 Easy, refreshing and a cocktail fit for a St. Patty’s Day party or a cool autumn evening.

 If you hand me an icy drink that has ginger beer and lime in it, I’m gonna be happy.
 If said drink also happens to have whisky in it, I may just take a bullet for you.
 That’s how serious I am about this refreshing Irish Mule.

 Calling all kids at heart!
 These Vegan Shamrock Shakes will speak to your inner kid while the adult in you appreciates the fact that they’re completely vegan.
 They only take five minutes to make, so what are you waiting for?

-- Vegan Valentine’s Day recipes
+- vegan Mother’s Day recipes